 http://www.doctoroz.com/blog/jacob-teitelbaum-md/antibiotics-helpful-rheumatoid-arthritis

-Go Doctor Oz and thank you for spreading the word!
+Thank you, Doctor Oz, for spreading the word!

 And this: